Extension of the Topological Abel-Jacobi Map for Cubic Threefolds: Introduction

+When $X$ is general, via composition $\Bl_0(\Theta)\to \Theta\hookrightarrow J(X)$, the topological Abel-Jacobi map extends.
+However, when there is an Eckardt point, there is no such extension because via the same map, elliptic curves are sent isomorphically onto elliptic curves in $J(X)$, and on the other hand, elliptic curves are contracted to points on $\bar{\mathcal{T}}_v$ (cf. Proposition \ref{IntroVCThm}).

-For Eckardt cubic threefold, recall that according to Theorem \ref{IntroVCThm}, part (2), the topological Abel-Jacobi map does not extend to $\bar{T}_v$, the Stein's compactification of $T_v$ with respect to the completion $U\subseteq (\mathbb P^4)^*$.
-So we look for an alternative compactification of $T_v$ that carries geometric meaning for limiting primitive vanishing cycles on the Eckardt hyperplane section and to which the topological Abel-Jacobi map extends.
+So we look for an alternative compactification of $\mathcal{T}_v$ that carries geometric meaning for limiting primitive vanishing cycles on the Eckardt hyperplane section and to which the topological Abel-Jacobi map extends.

-From the point of view of moduli space, the cubic surface with an Eckardt point is unstable \cite{ACT}.
+From the point of view of moduli space, the cubic surface with an Eckardt point is unstable \cite{ACT, Bea09}.
 However, we can always replace it with a semistable limit through a one-parameter family.
 This amounts to taking a base change followed by a birational modification.
 Using techniques in three-dimensional MMP, we prove

 \begin{proposition} (cf. Corollary \ref{Cor_StableLim}) The semistable limit of a general pencil of hyperplane sections through an Eckard hyperplane section is isomorphic to the cubic surface $S_{lim}$ which arises as the cyclic cover of $\mathbb P^2$ on an elliptic $E$. \end{proposition}